How equity release works

 It’s also important to consider that a lifetime mortgage could impact your tax position and your eligibility for means-tested state benefits.
 It could also change the amount of inheritance your beneficiaries receive.
 So, along with discussing your options with a financial adviser, it’s a good idea to talk these outcomes through with your family.

 We are authorised and regulated by the Financial Conduct Authority (FCA).
 The FCA aim to make financial markets work well so that consumers get a fair deal.
 Our lifetime mortgage are also only available through financial advisers who are authorised by the FCA and hold the correct qualifications.
 This means that they are suitably informed and can help you make the right decisions.

-If you would like to know more about how to take out a lifetime mortgage, you can find out about the process here.
+If you would like to know more about how to take out one of our mortgages, you can find out about the process here.

 When you take out a lifetime mortgage, there are some charges that you will need to pay.
 Below are the main costs – please refer to ‘Our Charges’ leaflet for more detail on the costs involved.

 - Valuation Fee